YINI-lang/YINI-spec/YINI-Specification.md

 ### 1.2.
 Purpose and Design Goals

-#### 1.2.1.
-The # Marker as a Comment Symbol
-YINI treats `#` as a comment symbol (instead of being used as a section marker), aligning with conventions found in formats like classic INI, Bash, YAML, and various scripting environments.
-This change improves predictability for users familiar with other configuration file styles.
-See [A.4.
-Design Philosophy](./RATIONALE.md) for background.

-- Outside string literals, the `#` character begins a comment.
-- Everything from `#` to the end of the line is ignored by the parser.
-- No whitespace is required before or after `#`.

-Because `#` always begins a comment outside string literals, `#` is not valid as a hexadecimal number prefix.
-Hexadecimal values are written using `0x...` or the explicit `hex:` form.

-#### 1.2.2.
-Key Design Goals
 The YINI format was designed with the following philosophy and key goals in mind:

 1. **Clarity over cleverness**